oracle/sales-cloud-with-paas-samples/lead-capture-sys-sso/README.md

 2. If necessary, delete the custom role that was created to support this application.

 ## Documentation
-To learn how to further extend this sample, explore other implementation options, or develop your own application following a similar implementation pattern, visit the [Lead Capture System Solutions page](https://cloud.oracle.com/developer/solutions?scenarioid=1431002916654) in the [Oracle Cloud Developer Portal](https://cloud.oracle.com/developer).
+To learn how to further extend this sample, explore other implementation options, or develop your own application, visit the Oracle Cloud Solutions page at <https://docs.oracle.com/solutions>.

 ## Known Issues